AashilDesai/PokemonTextAdventure/README.txt

 		The same as "enter wild grass"
 	enter wild grass
 		Lets the player enter wild grass
+	forfeit
+		The game ends and the player loses

 Implementation:
 This program is written as a collection of files and bash scripts.
 To run it, please run the script "adventure.sh"